jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-Understanding why organizing data based on insights is an important point which can be hard to grasp for beginners.
-Here are is another example:
+To understand how to organize data by themes based on insights can be hard to grasp for beginners.
+To ease the learning I provide another example:

 Let’s say we gathered this data (amongst others) when researching beginners in web programming: